-If SNMP protocol needs to run in a redundant system, where two instances of KOM process are running concurrently on two different computers and the IP address cannot be positively determined in line configuration, it is suitable to choose "ANY" or "ALL" configuration option or to name the network addresses identically as e.g. SNMP\LAN and assign them a correct IP address in the host file of each computer.
+If SNMP protocol needs to run in a redundant system, where two instances of the D2000 KOM process are running concurrently on two different computers and the IP address cannot be positively determined in the line configuration, it is appropriate to choose "ALL" configuration option or to name the network addresses identically as e.g. SNMP_LAN and assign them a correct IP address in the hosts file of each computer.
 See example:

-on PC1: 192.168.0.1 PC1, SNMP_LAN on PC2: 192.168.0.11 PC2, SNMP_LAN
+on Computer 1: 192.168.0.1 SNMP_LAN on Computer 2: 192.168.0.11 SNMP_LAN